smohiudd/drivecycle/README.md

 # Drive Cycle

-Drivecycle is a python package that simulates complex velocity-time profiles for public transit buses while taking into account stop and intersection locations along with speed limits.
-Drivecycle also simulates battery state of charge given bus (i.e. mass, battery type/capacity, etc.) and route (i.e. elevation change) characteristics.
+Drivecycle is a python package that simulates complex velocity-time profiles for vehicles while taking into account stop and intersection locations along with speed limits.
+Drivecycle also simulates battery state of charge given vehicle (i.e. mass, battery type/capacity, etc.) and route (i.e. elevation change) characteristics.

 Read the documentation for more details: https://saadiqm.com/drivecycle